bilha-analytics/IRFundusSet/README.md

 Once downloaded, obtain the template configuration file `template_set_cohorts.ini` and indicate where the datasets are located.

-Then initialize your IRFundusSet data object as shown below to generated the consolidated dataset and save it to your desired location.
+Then initialize your IRFundusSet dataset object as shown below, so as to generate the consolidated dataset and save it to your desired location.

 ```python
 ## Creating IRFundusSet Dataset object